puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 3. Run `apt-get update` after installing the release package to update the `apt` package lists.

 {:.task}
-## Install PDK

-Download the appropriate Puppet Development Kit package for your platform and install it.

-{:.task}
 ### Install PDK on Linux-based systems

 1. Install the `pdk` package using the command appropriate to your system: